 You can either:

 - Type R to make the next point relative to another existing Spot Elevation.
-The cursor will turn into a pickbox, which you can use to select one of your existing Spot Elevation markers.
+The cursor will turn into a pickbox, which you can use to select one of your existing Spot Elevation callouts.
 The new Spot Elevation will have its elevation measured relative to the one you selected.

 - Type C to make the next point continue from the last point entered.